 Calibrate your built-in video display to get the video quality and look you want when you’re watching streaming HDR video.
 By calibrating your display, you can set the balance between the details in the bright parts of a scene and the details in the dark parts of it.
 For example, the bright parts of a scene might include things like sunshine, fire, and light reflections.
 The dark parts of a scene could include shadows or dimly-lit rooms.

-- Select the Start button > Settings > Apps > Video playback , and then turn on Stream HDR video.
+- Select the Start button > Settings > Apps > Video playback .

 - On the HDR video calibration screen, select Full screen for the sample video.